Psyche of Psychologist

 Good, we’re friends now.

-We all despise advice and opinions and would avoid such conversations when we are least in the mood.
+We all despise advice and opinions and avoid such conversations when we are least in the mood.

 Over the last couple of months, we have been interviewing counselors and sharing their insights for the good of all.

-Q: Do you talk to the family members?
+Q: Do you talk to family members?

 Q: How do you go about advising the parents?

-Yes, it is a tightrope, my job is to minimize the expectations of parents(including the future aspiration of the child) and the freedom-seeking child.
+Yes, it is a tightrope; my job is to minimize parents’ expectations (including the future aspiration of the child) and the freedom-seeking child.

 Q: How do you ensure people listen to you?

-Q: Tell us about any grown up child case that you have resolved.
+Q: Tell us about any grown-up child case that you have resolved.